CyanCoding/Project-Tracker/README.md

 ### Version: 0.6 (beta)
 Currently this project is still in beta.
-If you want to try the project out, there is an installable version located at the [releases](https://github.com/CyanCoding/Project-Tracker/releases) for Windows 8/10 systems.
+If you want to try the project out, there is a `.zip` package located at the [releases](https://github.com/CyanCoding/Project-Tracker/releases) for Windows 10 systems.
+Unpack this and you will have access to the program.
 As this program is still in beta, it does **not** have full functionality and it's probably littered with bugs.
 If you encounter anything, please submit an [issue](https://github.com/CyanCoding/Project-Tracker/issues)